 To fulfill the requirements for a Master of Science in Mechanical Engineering, a student must complete 30 credits of coursework, consisting of no fewer than ten courses, with a GPA of at least 2.5/4.0.
 All courses must be at the graduate level, i.e. 4000-level or higher.
 The sequence of courses should show a clearly discernible specialization.
 Additionally, the courses taken must satisfy the following requirements:

 - Minimum of five 4000-level or higher lecture courses in Mechanical Engineering

-- Minimum of two 6000-level courses, with at least one in Mechanical Engineering
+- Minimum of two 6000-level courses in SEAS, with at least one in Mechanical Engineering

 - Minimum of one 4000-level course or higher in mathematics (APMA, MATH, or STAT)